 What if I’m on paid or un-paid leave (including maternity leave), am I still eligible for the payment?

 Yes, unless you are in receipt of any of these payments during the JobKeeper fortnight:

 government parental leave or Dad and partner pay

 a payment in accordance with Australian worker compensation law for an individual’s total incapacity for work.

-The JobKeeper payment is a wage subsidy for your employer so if your employer is paying you an annual leave payment, the $1,500 will subsidise part or all of this amount – it’s not an additional amount.
+The JobKeeper payment is a wage subsidy for your employer so if your employer is paying you an annual leave payment, the $1,500 (or from 28 September 2020, the applicable tier 1 or tier 2 amount) will subsidise part or all of this amount – it’s not an additional amount.

-You can only receive the payment from one employer.
+You can only receive the payment from one employer at a time.
 Here are some different scenarios:

-Fixed-term contract and long-term casual: if you're a fixed term contractor at 1 March and also a long-term casual, you can only choose to nominate through your fixed-term contract employer, not your casual employer.
-If the fixed-term contract is renewed before 27 September 2020, you will continue to be eligible for JobKeeper Payment under that employer.
-If you fixed-term contract isn’t renewed before 27 September 2020, you will likely cease being eligible for the JobKeeper Payment.
+Fixed-term contract and long-term casual: if you're a fixed term contractor at the appropriate eligibility date, and also a long-term casual, you can only choose to nominate through your fixed-term contract employer, not your casual employer.
+If the fixed-term contract is renewed before 28 March 2021, you will continue to be eligible for JobKeeper Payment under that employer.
+If your fixed-term contract isn’t renewed before 28 March 2021, you will likely cease being eligible for the JobKeeper Payment.

 Two long-term casual jobs or two permanent jobs: If you receive nominations from both employers, you can choose the one you want to get the payment from.

-Long-term casual who gets an additional permanent part-time job after 1 March 2020: If you were a long-term casual on 1 March 2020 and you later get an additional permanent job, you can still claim JobKeeper through your casual employer.
+Long-term casual who gets an additional permanent part-time job after the eligibility cut off date: If you were a long-term casual on the appropriate eligibility date and you later get an additional permanent job, you can still claim JobKeeper through your casual employer.
 You’re allowed to earn additional income while you are on JobKeeper as long as you maintain your employment relationship with your JobKeeper-eligible employer.